conaticus/percolation/README.md

 - Copy the `SDL2.dll` file into the root of your project
 - Run `make` to build
 - Run `make run` to run the program

-## Change Grid Size

-The executable takes in a grid size (width and height are equal) as arguments up to 200, you can change the argument inside the Makefile, or just when running the executable file.